Basketball in India: League system

 India created its first professional basketball league, titled Universal Basketball Alliance (UBA), in 2015.
 The first winner of the UBA was Chennai Slam.
-The tournament was folded in 2017 after it completed its fourth season and in 2022 the league was replaced with the Elite Pro Basketball League.
+The tournament was folded in 2017 after it completed its fourth season and in 2022 the league was replaced with the EPBL and the developmental INBL.

-The National Basketball Championship is national level basketball tournament for both men and women, organised by the Basketball Federation of India, the governing body of basketball in India.
-The competition is contested among the regional state teams affiliated under the Federation.
+The National Basketball Championship is national level basketball tournament for both men and women, organised by the Basketball Federation of India, contested among the regional state teams affiliated under the federation.

-3x3 Pro Basketball League (also known as 3BL India) is a men's and women's professional 3x3 basketball league in India recognised by FIBA and the Basketball Federation of India.